The Petroglyphs on Ometepe

 Specific sites to see petroglyphs on Ometepe:

-places to see petroglyphs in their original place are at Hotel Finca Porvenir, and on Finca Magdalena, both located
+places to see petroglyphs on their original location are at Hotel Finca Porvenir and on Finca Magdalena, both on the slopes of the volcano Maderas.

 More petroglyphs can be found in San José de San Marcos, one of them depicting an eagle with opened wings.